IKE Platform

 mvn ws:push -DskipUpToDate=false # show "already up to date" lines

-ws:commit — stage + commit workspace-wide
+ws:commit-publish — stage + commit workspace-wide

 Commit with a VCS-bridge catch-up preamble.
 By default stages all tracked-modified and untracked-not-ignored files before committing — workspace-wide goals routinely create new files (scaffold writes, IDE settings cleanup, generated configs) and a staged-only default silently dropped them.
 Pass -DstagedOnly to commit only what is already in the index.

-Each subproject’s commit line includes a count of modified vs. new files, with the new file paths listed inline so the developer can see what was pulled in without running git status after the fact:
+Each member’s commit line includes a count of modified vs. new files, with the new file paths listed inline so the developer can see what was pulled in without running git status after the fact:

 ✓ komet-ws — 7 modified, 1 new (.idea/kotlinc.xml)

-mvn ws:commit -Dmessage="fix: deploy-path bug"
+mvn ws:commit-publish -Dmessage="fix: deploy-path bug"

-mvn ws:commit -Dmessage="..." -DstagedOnly
+mvn ws:commit-publish -Dmessage="..." -DstagedOnly

 ws:refresh-main — refresh local main from origin